 So, the old idiom “If it ain’t broke, don’t fix it” is inviting failure, when it comes to modern-day supply of goods and services that need to be managed effectively in a supply chain.
 To mitigate risk and achieve service levels you need to understand your supply chain, make it transparent, and build in resilience.

-Sandhill will be covering mitigating risk in your supply chain through building transparency, resilience and optimisation in our upcoming webinar.
+Sandhill show you how to mitigate risk in your supply chain through building transparency, resilience and optimisation in our online webinar.